Get paid for professional social media stalking

 Anybody could do it, but in the same way as needing your boiler fixed, you would get a professional in because of safety.

 This led to Andy setting up Vet Your Date, a service that helps those using dating apps and websites to verify their matches before going on a date.

 He charges £20 a go to compile a report on someone's social media presence, helping to put daters' minds at rest before they go for a real-life meeting.

-How to catch a catfish
+How to find out if someone is a catfish

 If you've ever watched MTV's Catfish you'll probably know the most common social media stalking tactics already – you don't have to be a tech genius to try them out for yourself and start making money.